How do I incorporate evangelism in the ordinary course of life?

 That’s 5k a day for the 5 afternoons I do that.

-If it rains, I use the free stairwell in our apartment building for some good cardio workout.
+If it rains, I use the stairwell in our apartment building for some good cardio workouts.

 It is awesome exercise and I’m proud to be losing some weight without a gym membership.